 Enjoying student living but beginning to think about your post-university career?
 It’s never too early to research the various opportunities available to you.
-By looking at post-graduate schemes as well as the varying roles within such big companies as the ones listed below, you can tailor your CV and experience while you study.
-Here are some of the biggest companies with the best graduate schemes around, available to students across all kinds of courses.
+By looking at post-graduate schemes as well as the varying roles within big companies ranging from Apple to the BBC to Aldi, you can tailor your CV and experience while you study.
+Here are some of the biggest companies with the best graduate schemes and best graduate jobs around, available to students across all kinds of courses in London and UK-wide.

 The UN’s broad range of internship programmes offer opportunities to students of most subjects.
 Intern places are open to students enrolled in a Master’s or PhD while they also have the Young Professionals Programmes which is offered to candidates who hold a first class degree and are under 32 years old.